-The German Federal Minister of Finance is responsible for all aspects of German fiscal and tax policy and determines the broad outline of budgetary policy.
-He is supported in his work by parliamentary and permanent state secretaries.
+Federal Minister of Finance Olaf Scholz is responsible for all aspects of German fiscal and tax policy and determines the broad outline of budgetary policy.
+In performing these functions, he is supported by two permanent state secretaries and four permanent state secretaries.

-The Finance Minister manages the department in line with the policy course set by the Federal Chancellor.
-The Finance Minister is the member of the German government responsible for all aspects of German fiscal and tax policy.
-The Ministry, with its directorates-general, provides the Minister with expert assistance in implementing his work as a member of government.
+The Finance Minister manages the Finance Ministry in line with the policy course set by the Federal Chancellor.
+The Finance Minister is the member of government responsible for all aspects of Germany’s budgetary, fiscal and tax policy.
+The Ministry’s ten directorates-general provide the Minister with expert assistance in fulfilling his tasks as a member of government.

-In the exercise of his functions as a member of government, the Minister is supported by parliamentary state secretaries who are simultaneously members of the Bundestag, thus ensuring a constant exchange of information between the executive and the legislature.
+The Finance Minister is supported by two parliamentary state secretaries.
+The parliamentary state secretaries are simultaneously members of the Bundestag and thus help to ensure a smooth flow of information between the Ministry and parliament.

 The Ministry’s senior leadership also includes four permanent state secretaries.
 They are charged with coordinating the activities of the directorates-general, which are responsible for developing and implementing legislation.

 The directorates-general encompass up to four directorates, and each of these directorates is made up of various divisions.
 A typical division is comprised of a team of civil servants and public service employees including a division head, policy officers, administrative officers and administrative assistants.